LeLoomi/keepyourdistance/README.md

 The rFFT is performed with the ARM CMSIS DSP library function called `arm_rfft_fast_f32`.

 ##### Band Pass Filter
-The Band Pass Filter is applied in the former derived frequncy domain to filter all unwanted frequency that are not within a bandwidth around our previously sent frequency (41.6 kHz).
+The Band Pass Filter is applied in the former derived frequency domain to filter all unwanted frequency that are not within a bandwidth around our previously sent frequency (41.6 kHz).

 The band pass filter is done in a function `filter_fft` written by us, that simply sets all unwanted frequencies to 0.
 Most importantly, it takes the bandwidth as an argument.